 On this occasion, Lao Cai wild bamboo shoots such as bamboo shoots, bamboo shoots... or sprouts and shoots such as cardamom sprouts, galangal bamboo shoots enter their peak season.

 Almost every corner of the mountain market has this specialty.
-The people of Lao Cai highlands call it "forest buds" or "forest shoots" because they have long been known as a unique specialty, carrying the natural and characteristic flavor of this land.
+The people of Lao Cai highlands call it "forest luck" or "forest shoots" because they have long been known as a unique specialty, carrying the natural and characteristic flavor of this land.

-Along with the strong development of tourism, dishes made from "forest shoots" of ethnic groups in Lao Cai leave unforgettable impressions on tourists.
+Along with the strong development of tourism , dishes made from "forest shoots" of ethnic groups in Lao Cai leave unforgettable impressions on tourists.

 The bitter taste of bamboo shoots mixed with the sweet taste of the filling made from meat, eggs, onions, wood ear mushrooms... makes diners enjoy it once and remember it forever.